Ketevana/Data-Science-Capstone-Project/README.md

 ## Data Cleaning

-Given the size of the dataset I removed repeated text to reduce filesize, storing athlete and event data in separate reference files, linked by Athlete ID and Event Index respectively.
-This left the following columns:
+Given the size of the dataset, I removed repeated information from price_range, price and m_material columns to reduce the file size.
+The following columns were left:

 | Column | Description |
 | --- | ----------- |